-This is a subscriber-only feature This feature is available only to Microsoft 365 Subscribers for Windows desktop clients.
+This feature is available only to Microsoft 365 Subscribers for Windows desktop clients. |

 Resume Assistant helps get your creative juices flowing by showing you examples of how real people — in the fields you're interested in — describe their work experience and skills.